Lend America

-In 2008 and 2009, the company originated around 11,300 FHA-backed loans, ranking it No. 22 among FHA lenders by volume.
+Between 2008 and 2009, the company originated around 11,300 FHA-backed loans, ranking it No. 22 among FHA lenders by volume.
 Around three-quarters of those loans were refinances, and the default rates on the company's loans were between two and three times the national rate.
-The company's lending operation surged during this period due to the credit crunch and the housing crisis that eliminated privacy funding sources in the market.
-Lend America has focused on FHA loans because it has less strict loan requirements compared to Fannie Mae and Freddie Mac.
+The company's lending operation surged during this period due to the credit crunch and the housing crisis that eliminated private funding sources in the market.
+Lend America focused on FHA loans because it has less strict loan requirements compared to Fannie Mae and Freddie Mac.
+It was marred in controversy when US Government alleged that the company had falsely certified to Federal Housing Administration that borrowers met HUD’s lending requirements when the company knew they did not.

 On December 1, 2009, after the company was removed from Federal Housing Administration program, it abruptly announced on its website that it was ceasing all lending operation.

+History

 Paid Advertisement Controversy in New York City

 On March 26, 2008, the company aired a half-hour paid advertisement on WNBC, the NBC owned-and-operated station in New York City.
 The station scrapped the airing of Access Hollywood for the airtime of the ad.
 Joe Avellar, a former reporter at the station who was later dropped by the station in 2006 and went to WCBS-AM in 2007 appeared in the ad.

 Later on March 27, 2008, the station spokeswoman told the New York Daily News that the spot would not be seen again in the near future.
 Frank Comerford who was the general manager of the station, resigned on March 31, 2008 due to the controversy and was succeeded by Tom O' Brien a day after.